 I’ve noticed about myself recently that I sit pretty much all day.
-It started as a result of feeling tired but has turned into a repetitive sitting pattern.
+It started due to tiredness but has become a repetitive sitting pattern.
 Over the weekend, I decided to try and force myself to stand up but make do with notes on the computer rather than writing.

-From now on, I’m going to place myself in a comfortable position to write, stand up and come back to the computer.
+From now on, I’m going to place myself in a comfortable position to write, stand up and return to the computer.
 If I can’t stand up, that’s OK.

 I’ll close my eyes and imagine if I have the mental capacity.
 I’m sure there are benefits to writing in the first person, but I can’t write without trying.

 It might seem silly, but I try to do it with my eyes whenever I read something.
 I’ve had mixed results, but some posts I write are easier to respond to with the help of the look and tone of voice.
 Try to write in the first person as much as possible and keep a consistent voice throughout all posts.

 Writing well has always been a critical skill, but it’s even more critical in the digital age.
 If you struggle to write first-person, stop thinking about what you are writing and just let the words flow from your mind to the paper.

 You’ll write better by focusing on the writing and not worrying about grammar.
 Get expert writing help from GRAMMARLY for clarity, engagement and CopySmith for Brand promotion.

 Bonus #1: 1,000 High Traffic, Low Competition Keywords

 Download 1,000 hand-picked keywords revealed with the information vital for SEO success.
 Download the list today as our free bonus to you!